cdienem/StarTool/README.md

 Releases the current table by unsetting the `--use` and `--select*` statements (changes made by editors will remain).

-### Global Editors (ignore --select*, --sort, --tros, --subset statements)
+### Global Editors
+Global editors ignore selections made before since they only change global properties of data tables like tablename or column labels.

 <a name="add_col"><pre><b>--add_col _rlnNewLabel</b></pre></a>

-Adds a new column named label to the current data table in use.
+Adds a new column to the current data table in use.

 <a name="rename_col"><pre><b>--rename_col _rlnLabelOld=_rlnLabelNew</b></pre></a>